cpplibv/vsig/doc/onlab.md

 ### Motivation
 10 line
-difference from alternatives, why it is worth the implementation signal-signal-slot
+difference from alternatives, why it is worth the implementation: signal types signal-signal-slot

 ### Terminology